mui/material-ui/docs/src/pages/guides/composition/composition.md

 }
 ```

 `renderLink` will now always reference the same component.
-Here is a demo:
+Here is a demo with react-router:

 {{"demo": "pages/guides/composition/ComponentProperty.js"}}